Sleep Hygiene: 6 Healthy Habits for a Better Night’s Rest

 2 - Exercise

 High intensity workouts will increase your heart rate when you want to be slowing down and relaxing before bed.
+Activities such as gentle stretching or yoga may be more suitable for your evening routine.

 Intense exercise is best done early in the day and avoided within 3 hours of bedtime.